 Among Atlanta’s top Black history sites is the Madam C.J.
-Walker Museum honors the life and accomplishments of Madam C.J.
+Walker Museum, which honors the life and accomplishments of Madam C.J.
 Walker, a laundress who became the first self-made Black female millionaire.
-She started her own cosmetics and hair care company selling her own products, as well as beauty schools, door-to-door and through the mail and franchised beauty shops for African-American women.
+She started her own cosmetics and hair care company, selling her own products door-to-door, through the mail and at her franchised beauty shops for African American women.
 If you want to know more about Madam Walker, watch the Netflix series, “Self-Made” staring Octavia Spencer.
 Above the museum is WERD Studios, the home of the first Black-owned radio station.

 Margaret Mitchell House

-Even though Margaret Mitchell called it “The Dump,” the Margaret Mitchell House was where she penned a little novel you may have heard of called “Gone with the Wind.”
+Even though Margaret Mitchell called it “The Dump,” the Margaret Mitchell House was where she wrote a little novel you may have heard of called “Gone With the Wind.”

 “Atlanta from the Ashes”